 Step 1: Apply for a course

 • The course must be run by an approved education provider – the College of Haringey, Enfield and North East London is an approved provider, licensed under the UK Visas and Immigration Tier 4 sponsorship scheme.
-Your Confirmation of Acceptance of Studies (CAS) letter will contain the College Groups licence number.
+Your Confirmation of Acceptance of Studies (CAS) letter will contain the Capital City College Group's licence number.

 • The College is offering sponsorship under Tier 4 General or Adult Student Visas – you must be aged 16 or over on 31 August 2019.